Participation in the HCF

 All employees working within the Republic of Palau are required to join the HCF program.
 Beginning October 1, 2010, employers began to withhold 2.5% of an employee's earnings every pay period.
 Employers transmit employee shares, along with a matching employer share of 2.5% to the Social Security Administration at the end of every quarter.
 Self-employed persons will contribute 5% because they are considered both an employee and employer.

-Unlike SS contributions, there is no maximum taxable income that is subject to HCF contributions.
 Using the latest Quarterly Report Form, employers transmit HCF contributions to the SS office, following the same payment due dates for filing and paying Social Security contributions.

 The employee's 2.5% contributions goes into his or her Medical Savings Account (MSA), while the employer's matching 2.5% share goes into the pooled account that funds the National Health Insurance (NHI).